Ibiza has been the Spanish island playground for European gay boys since the

 Many of the bars open every night from April to October but only weekends in winter.

-atmosphere and fabulous Mojitos - their hot, hunky staff make the terrace a great hangout spot; Sunrise Ibiza with it's extraordinary
+atmosphere and fabulous Mojitos - their hot, hunky staff make the terrace a great hangout spot and Sunrise Ibiza has some extraordinary

-neon lights and swings where everyone wants to get a picture; and Bar LEON with its lovely outdoor terrace.
+neon lights and swings where everyone wants to get a picture.

 THE LITTLE BLACK BOOK